I have been doing ceramics for 46 years! Gosh, I never really added up the years before. Scary!

 It has been my greatest pleasure to pass on my love to ceramics to my girls, Elizabeth and Laura, who are both Duncan Certified.
-This past November, Elizabeth and I introduced my Granddaughter, Zoey, to ceramics.
-We created and she gave away "painted feet" snowmen and reindeer for Christmas presents!
-I'm hoping (and will continue to influence) that one day she along with her little sister, Mary, will graduate from ceramic student to ceramic teacher and continue on with what has now become another family tradition.
+This past November, Elizabeth, Zoey, my 3 year old granddaughter, and I introduced ceramics to Mary who is only 1.
+We created "painted feet" reindeer and “finger print” snowmen plates for Christmas presents!
+I'm hoping (and will continue to influence) that one day both of my granddaughter’s will graduate from ceramic students to ceramic teachers and continue on with what has now become another family tradition.

 Lake Wales, FL 33898

 · Basics to advanced level Fired Arts Instructor

 · Electric kiln firing